Collapse SummarizedExperiment data by row

 should be measurements appropriately summarized to the gene level.

-The key arguments are group_func_name
+The key arguments are group_func_name, and data_transform.

-Note that data is inverse-transformed based upon data_transform
+Note that data is inverse-transformed based upon data_transform,

-prior to calculating group summary values defined by group_func_name
+prior to calculating group summary values defined by group_func_name.

-The reason is to enable using group_func_name="sum"
+The reason is to enable using group_func_name="sum" on normal

 space abundance values, when input data has already been

-for example.
+transformed with log2(1 + x) for example.
 In this case it is most

-appropriate to take the sum
+appropriate to take the sum of normal space abundance values,

 then to re-apply the transformation afterwards.

-However, when using group_func_name="mean"
+However, when using group_func_name="mean" it is usually

-so that data is maintained
+recommended to use data_transform="none" so that data is maintained

 in appropriately transformed state.